chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/renovate/index.md

 }
 ```

-_DO NOT_ check this file into source control with the exposed secret.
-Instead, you can use environment variables which you pass in at runtime e.g:
+Be aware that you **SHOULD NOT** check this file into source control with the exposed secret.
+Instead, you can use environment variables which you pass in at runtime:

 ```json
 {